ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 * Create a GitHub account if you don't already have one
 * Create your answer repository from the provided link in **TODO**, **as instructed here TODO**
-* Exercise is designed to be completed on a linux system
+* This exercise can be completed on a linux system or a windows linux sub-system
-* Check the instructions on how to download and use the course's Arch Linux virtual machine
+* You can also use the course's Arch Linux virtual machine
     * Instructions are available [here](https://ouspg.org/resources/laboratories/).
 You will find the download link from the Moodle workspace.
     * If you want to use your own computer, download and install Virtualbox to run the virtual machine.
 VMWare Player should work also.